sjwaight/fleet-ad-demo-app/readme.md

     --parameters main.bicepparam
    ```

+Troubleshooting:

-Troubleshooting: if you receive ERROR CODE: VMSizeNotSupported - select a different VM size and update `vmsize` in the `infra/main.bicepparam` file.
+1. If during deployment you receive ERROR CODE: VMSizeNotSupported - select a different VM size and update `vmsize` in the `infra/main.bicepparam` file.
 This is applied to all clusters including the Fleet Manager hub cluster.
+1. If you re-run the deployment you may receive an error due to attempting to re-create the role assignment for the AKS clusters to use AcrPull on the Container Registry.
+These can safely be ignored.
+Once deployed you can validate access to the Container Registry and AKS clusters using the Azure CLI command `az aks check-acr` ([see docs](https://learn.microsoft.com/cli/azure/aks?view=azure-cli-latest#az-aks-check-acr)).
+Note there may be a delay before the role assignment is applied.

 ## Outputs

 The result of the Bicep deployment is:

 - An Azure Kubernetes Fleet Manager with hub cluster.
+- An Azure Container Registry.
 - Three AKS clusters joined as members (if you don't modify the number of clusters).
-Each cluster is assigned an update group.
+Each cluster is assigned a Fleet Manager Update Group and is granted with `AcrPull` access to the Container Registry.
 - A Fleet Manager [Update Strategy](https://learn.microsoft.com/azure/kubernetes-fleet/update-create-update-strategy?tabs=azure-portal) and [Auto-upgrade profile](https://learn.microsoft.com/azure/kubernetes-fleet/concepts-update-orchestration#understanding-auto-upgrade-profiles) for the member clusters which ensures they will be updated when new Kubernetes versions are available.